Deadly Nightshade (film)

-Deadly Nightshade is a 1953 British second feature ('B') crime drama film directed by John Gilling and starring Emrys Jones, Zena Marshall and John Horsely.
+Deadly Nightshade is a 1953 British second feature ('B') crime drama film directed by John Gilling and starring Emrys Jones, Zena Marshall and John Horsley.
 The screenplay was by Lawrence Huntington.
 A convict on the run switches identities with a lookalike, only to find himself in even deeper trouble.

 Plot

 Robert Matthews is mistakenly arrested by police who believe he is escaped convict Barlow, whom he resembles.
 After Matthews' release, Barlow hatches a plot to kidnap Matthews and assume his identity.
 When he approaches Matthews he resists and Matthews is killed.
 Barlow steals Matthews' identity and lives in his cottage.
 He subsequently discovers that Matthews was a traitor, and helps the police round up his treacherous gang.